PillowD/autohotkey/README.md

 v2_sort.ahk ;    sort working code

+v2_square array.ahk ; put a variable into an array and read it out working code

 v2_store_notes_in_your_script.ahk ;   store notes in your script you can look at while it is running working code

 v2_tabbing_for_acceleration_keys.ahk ;    TIC + Numpad Number to tab that number of times working code